Need a pipeline boost?

 Account-based advertising gives you incomplete data, so a lot of the influence your programs have on revenue goes unreported.

-Let’s look at an example of where account-level targeting limits you and how person-based advertising solves it to give you the full picture.
+Let’s look at an example of where account-level targeting limits you and how contact-level advertising solves it to give you the full picture.

 Say you’re going after Netflix.